 Senile dementia - Alzheimer type (SDAT); SDAT; Dementia - Alzheimer

-Are older.
-Developing AD is not a part of normal aging.
+Are older -- Developing Alzheimer disease is not a part of normal aging.

-Have a close relative, such as a brother, sister, or parent with AD.
+Have a close relative, such as a brother, sister, or parent with Alzheimer disease.

 The following may also increase the risk: